jasminestudios/jasminestudios.github.io/geek-browser/help/index.md

 - [Commands](#commands)

 ## Introduction
-Geek Browser is a faster web browser for iPad with a VIM-like keyboard access and command line interface.
+Geek Browser is a full-screen and super-fast web browser for iPad with a VIM-like keyboard access and command line interface.

   ![Screen Shot](/Resources/GeekBrowser01.jpg)